-Students are required to have a laptop computer prior to beginning academic classes; the laptop computer must meet minimum outlined laptop requirements.
+Students are required to have a laptop computer prior to beginning academic classes; the laptop computer must meet minimum outlined laptop requirements, which are specified in the school catalog.
 Costs for computers may vary.

 j.
-Privacy, Safety, and Security of Data Contained within Institutional Networks and Technical Infrastructure Capabilities

-The Apprentice School provides for the technical infrastructure to meet the demands of the programs being offered and provides for the privacy, safety, and security of information exchange and data.
-Moreover, the Information Technology (IT) division, onsite network administrators, Microsoft and Moodle hosting company ensure the privacy, safety, and security of data contained within the technical infrastructure of The Apprentice School's networks.
+Privacy, Safety, and Security of Data Contained within Institutional Networks and Technical Infrastructure Capabilities of data contained within the technical infrastructure of The Apprentice School's networks.
 NNS IT division provides IT solutions and services across the company, including for The Apprentice School.
 Key products and services include.
-Information Technology & Digital Transformation Division; Product Lifecycle Management & Application Solutions; Strategy, Architecture & Innovation; Cybersecurity, Compliance & Quality; Infrastructure & Operations; Business Transformation Office; Technology Business Management; and Enterprise Resource Planning Solutions.
+Information Technology & Digital Transformation Division; Product Lifecycle Management, IT Services, & Architecture; Strategy, Architecture & Innovation; Cybersecurity, Compliance & Quality; Infrastructure and Operations; Business Transformation Office; Technology Business Management; and Enterprise Resource Planning and Business Strategy.